swdotcom/swdc-vscode-zoomtime/README.md

 **2. Join a Zoom meeting from bookmarks**

 <p align="center" style="margin: 0 10%">
-  Click on a link in your bookmarks to join a meeting
+  Click on a link in your bookmarks to join a meeting.
   <img src="https://swdc-zoomtime.s3-us-west-1.amazonaws.com/3-join-meeting.png" alt="Join Zoom meeting" />
 </p>

 ## Coming soon

 - **See and join upcoming meetings:** Integrations with Zoom and Google Calendar to see and join upcoming meetings with one click

 - **Invite teammates to meetings:** Easily send an invitation and meeting link to teammates via Email or Slack

 - **Correlate meeting time with code time:** See the total time you've spent in meetings and coding every day and see the correlation to help protect your code time

 ## Get in touch